wonhee3472/Amazon_Vine_Review_Analysis/README.md

 ![](Amazon_Review_Datasets.png)

-* Create a new database with Amazon RDS
+* Set up a Postgres database using AWS' relational databse service (RDS)

-* Create a new database in Amazon RDS
+* In pgAdmin, run a new query to create the tables for the new database

-* Run a new query to create the tables for the new database
+* `Extract` one of the datasets and create a new DataFrame